Fully Dynamic Algorithm for Constrained Submodular Optimization: Preliminaries

-Consider a stream of insertions and deletions.
+\paragraph*{Notation for dynamic streams.} Consider a stream of insertions and deletions.
 Denote by $V_i$ the set of all elements that have been inserted and not deleted up to the $i$-th operation.
-Let $\cO_i$ be an optimum solution for $V_i$; denote $\OPT_i = f(\cO_i)$.
+Let $O_i$ be an optimum solution for $V_i$; denote $\OPT_i = f(O_i)$.

 In our dynamic algorithm we are interested in updating our data structure efficiently.
 We say that an algorithm has amortized update time $t$ if its total running time to process a worst-case sequence of $n$ insertions and deletions is in expectation at most $nt$.